-- Season chicken with poultry seasoning on both sides.
+- Season chicken with Poultry Seasoning (affiliate link) on both sides.

 - Heat olive oil in large frying pan big enough to hold the chicken in a single layer, add chicken and cook about 4 minutes on the first side, until chicken is lightly browned.